 Want to improve customer interactions through understanding users?

 Our Master of User Experience Design (MUXD), delivered by Victoria University of Wellington’s School of Design, is designed for people from non-design backgrounds to help them into the industry.
 It includes aspects of Interaction Experience (IX), Customer Experience (UX), and Service Design.
 MUXD will teach students all aspects of UX from understanding the identity of the users to the creation of the designs they interact with.
 Graduates will leave with the knowledge and skills to succeed in this growing area of high demand.
+Applications open for 2020.

 40 Taranaki Street

 This conversion programme is intended for people with non-design degrees and/or industry professionals wishing to enter the UX field.
 If you have a Bachelor’s degree with B average and have a desire to enter the IX or UX design fields, this is the path to your new career.
 Recent graduates as well as experienced candidates who want to broaden their career opportunities are welcome.

 This is a full-time 180-point Master’s programme starting in July and is delivered by the School of Design at Victoria University of Wellington.
 You will complete this qualification in three consecutive trimesters over 12 months.

 Course Code: CCDN412 | Dates: 8th July – 9th November Thu 3:40pm | Lecturers: David Hakaraia

 This course will teach you how to engage with toi (Māori creativity) and mātauranga (Māori understanding) in the production of both visual and material cultural design that honours our place and past in Aotearoa New Zealand.
 Guided by traditional Māori protocols and knowledge, you’ll learn how to understand and interact with Māori symbols and visual spatial strategies in ways that are culturally sound and appropriate.
 Learn more?

 Graphic Design Practice